StanfordDataCompressionClass/Fall23/_events/end_of_class.md

 ---
 type: raw_event
 name: Course Conclusion
-description: 'This concludes the Fall 2023 edition of the class.
-Hope you enjoyed the class and feel free to access the course material (including lecture videos on YouTube linked in the Lectures tab) on the website!'
+description: 'This page refers to the Fall 2023 offering of the course.
+The latest edition of the course can be found here: https://stanforddatacompressionclass.github.io/'
 hide_from_announcments: False
 ---